med-seg/kidney/README.md

 **7) networks_gh.py**

-This file details the architecture of several experimented deep learning models for both detection and segmentation.
+This file details the architectures of experimented deep learning models for both detection and segmentation.

 **8) densenet_gh.py**

-This file details a range of architectures implemented from the original range of DenseNets architectures using Keras.
+This file details a range of architectures implemented from the original group of DenseNets architectures using Keras.